-Summer movies 2017: Box office winners and losers
+Summer movies 2017: Box-office winners and losers

 They don’t call him amazing for nothing.
 Spider-Man: Homecoming marked the character’s third franchise reboot in 15 years, yet Spidey came out swinging, earning $320 mil at home and $418 mil internationally.
 The Guardians of the Galaxy also had a stellar season, with May’s Guardians of the Galaxy Vol. 2 drawing in summer audiences to the tune of $389 mil (plus $473 mil internationally).

-LOSER: Sequels to the Point of Exhaustion
+LOSER: Sequels to the point of exhaustion

 Diminishing returns were the name of the game for many once-reliable summer franchises back this year for at least their third time.
 The fifth Pirates of the Caribbean ($172 mil) and Transformers films ($130 mil), the third Cars movie ($149 mil), and the eighth Alien ($74 mil) all came in below projections — though Despicable Me 3 ($254 mil) and Spider-Man: Homecoming ($318 mil) bucked the trend.